happydevs-studio/wool-witch/README.md

 **Quick start for contributors:**

 1. Fork the repository
-2. Run `task setup` for one-command setup
+2. Run `npm run start` for instant setup
-3. Run `task dev` to start developing
-4. Make your changes
+3. Make your changes
-5. Run `task test` to ensure quality
+4. Run `npm run test` to ensure quality
-6. Submit a pull request
+5. Submit a pull request

 **👉 Read the [Contributing Guide](CONTRIBUTING.md) for detailed instructions**